-Our Days at the Capitol events run February through April and give school board members—from rural districts tucked away in the mountains and plains, to large districts neighboring the state capitol—a chance to experience the legislative process firsthand and help strengthen the voice of school boards.
+Our Days at the Capitol events run from January through March and give school board members—from rural districts tucked away in the mountains and plains, to large districts neighboring the state capitol—a chance to experience the legislative process firsthand and help strengthen the voice of school boards.

-Each Wednesday throughout the legislative session, we start at 9 a.m. with breakfast at CASB and a briefing with our advocacy team, followed by a visit to the state capitol.
+During our Days at the Capitol, we will meet at the Capitol.
 Attendees observe the House and Senate from the floor and watch legislators in action at the education committee meetings.

-Spending a day at the capitol also is a great opportunity to build relationships with legislators—meeting them face-to-face, inviting them to lunch or a school board meeting, or talking to them about YOUR district’s successes, needs or concerns.
+Spending a day at the capitol is a great opportunity to build relationships with legislators—meeting them face-to-face, inviting them to lunch or a school board meeting, or speaking with them about YOUR district’s successes, needs or concerns.

 We invite you to join us.
 We need YOU – our members – to strengthen the voice of school boards by helping state lawmakers understand our legislative priorities and concerns.The dates for 2019 are:Wednesday, January 16, 2019 (Student Day)Wednesday, February 6, 2019 FULLWednesday, February 13, 2019Tuesday, February 19, 2019 (Student Day)- FULL